 Education Savings Alternatives.
 A number of other qualified tuition programs and other education savings and investment programs are currently available to prospective Account Owners.
 These programs may offer benefits, including state tax benefits, other investment options, and investment control (in programs other than qualified tuition programs), to some or all Account Owners or Designated Beneficiaries that are not available under the terms of the Program.
 For example, an Account Owner's state of residence may offer a qualified tuition program similar to the Program that offers state tax deductions or other benefits not available from participation in the Program.
 In addition, federal tax law may be changed to create new education savings alternatives with more favorable federal tax consequences than those available through the Program.
 These programs may also involve fees and expenses that are lower than the fees and expenses under the Program.
-Accordingly, prospective Account Owners should consider these other investment alternatives, including any qualified tuition program offered by Account Owner's state of residence, before establishing an Account and participating in the Program.
+Accordingly, prospective Account Owner's state of residence investment alternatives, including any qualified tuition program offered by Account Owner's state of residence, before establishing an Account and participating in the Program.
 See "TAX INFORMATION-Other State Programs".

 Uncertainty of Treatment for Financial Aid Purposes.
 Being the Account Owner or Designated Beneficiary of an Account may adversely affect eligibility for financial aid.
 The Program has not sought guidance from the U.S. Department of Education on the impact of the Program on eligibility for federal financial aid.
 Account assets will be considered (i) assets of a student's parent, if the student is a dependent student and the owner of the account is the parent or the student, or (ii) assets of the student, if the student is the owner of the account and not a dependent student.
-In addition, the treatment of Section 529 qualified tuition programs may differ substantially from the federal treatment above with respect to financial aid programs offered by educational institutions, states, and other non-federal sources.
-You should consult with your own financial aid advisor (and/or the educational institution, state, or other non-federal source offering a particular financial aid program) for further information based on your particular circumstances.
+In addition, the treatment of Section 529 qualified tuition programs may differ substantially from the federal treatment above with respect to financial aid advisor (and/or the educational institution, state, or other non-federal source offering a particular financial aid program) for further information based on your particular circumstances.
 Neither the Council, the Program, nor the Program Manager can be responsible for determining how an Account may affect any person's eligibility for financial aid.